OHSMASTER/PyFrameDecoder/README.md

 - **TCP Flags**: Analyzes TCP flags to understand the state and control of the transmission.
 - **Additional Information**: Includes analysis of other elements like Ethernet type, IP version, header length, total length, and TTL (Time To Live).

+### Running PyFrameDecoder

+To analyze network frame data using PyFrameDecoder, follow these steps:

+1. Open your terminal.

+2. Install the required libraries (if not already installed) as mentioned above.

 ### Prerequisites

 Before using PyFrameDecoder, make sure you have the required libraries installed: